paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-409-national-instant-criminal-background-check-system.md

   (A) *In general* — To assist the Attorney General in making a determination under subsection (a) of this section, and under [section 40914 of this title](./chapter-409-national-instant-criminal-background-check-system.md#section-40914), concerning the compliance of the States in providing information to the Attorney General for the purpose of receiving a waiver under subsection (a) of this section, or facing a loss of funds under [section 40914 of this title](./chapter-409-national-instant-criminal-background-check-system.md#section-40914), by a date not later than 180 days after January 8, 2008, each State shall provide the Attorney General with a reasonable estimate, as calculated by a method determined by the Attorney General and in accordance with [section 40914(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section40914/d&num=0&edition=prelim), of the number of the records described in subparagraph (C) applicable to such State that concern persons who are prohibited from possessing or receiving a firearm under subsection (g) or (n) of [section 922 of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section922&num=0&edition=prelim).

-  (B) *Failure to provide initial estimate* — A State that fails to provide an estimate described in subparagraph (A) by the date required under such subparagraph shall be ineligible to receive any funds under [section 40913 of this title](./chapter-409-national-instant-criminal-background-check-system.md#section-40913), until such date as it provides such estimate to the Attorney General.
+  (B) *Failure to provide initial estimate* — A State that fails to provide an estimate described in subparagraph (A) by the date required under such subparagraph shall be ineligible to receive any funds under [section 40913 of this title](./chapter-409-national-instant-criminal-background-check-system.md#section-40913), until such date as it provides such estimate to the Attorney General or has established an implementation plan under [section 40917 of this title](./chapter-409-national-instant-criminal-background-check-system.md#section-40917).

   (C) *Record defined* — For purposes of subparagraph (A), a record is the following: